nens/dashboard-landing-page/README.md

+## !
+This project  was deprecated and instead the functionality was moved intoo the lizard-tile-dashboard

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Under the header "Create React App" is all information regarding "Create React App".
 Above that is all information specific to this repo.